near/nearcore/docs/misc/contract_distribution.md

 NOTE: All the operations described in the rest of this document are performed in the `PartialWitnessActor`.

 `PartialWitnessActor` distributes the state witness and the contract updates in the following order ([see code here](https://github.com/near/nearcore/blob/82707e8edfd1af7b1d2e5bb1c82ccf768c313e7c/chain/client/src/stateless_validation/partial_witness/partial_witness_actor.rs#L207-L246)):
-1. It first sends the hashes of the contract code accessed to the chunk validators (except for the validators that trak the same shard).
+1. It first sends the hashes of the contract code accessed to the chunk validators (except for the validators that track the same shard).
 This allows validators to check their compiled-contract cache and request code for the missing contracts, while waiting for the witness parts.
 This is sent in a message called `ChunkContractAccesses`.
 1. It then send the state witness parts to witness-part owners.
 1. It finally sends the new contracts deployed to the validators that do not validate the witness in the current turn.
 This allows the other validators to update their compiled-contract cache for the later turns when they become a chunk validator for the respective shard.
 The parts are sent in a message called `PartialEncodedContractDeploys`.
 The code for deployed contracts is distributed to validators in parts after compressing and encoding in `Reed-Solomon code`, similarly to how the state witness is sent in parts.